Why airfocus

 Product leadership coach

-3. You need to be thinking about AI
+3. You need to be adopting AI – personally and in your organization

 Over the past decade, Emma has observed several changes in the industry as a whole, with one of the most profound being the development and increased adoption of AI in product management.